-He was also a talented athlete.
-At the age of 18, Ben was drafted to a national sports team.
-It was during this time Ben was introduced to and joined the team’s punter club.
+Ben was also a talented athlete.
+At the age of 18, he was drafted to a national sports team.
+It was during this time he was introduced to and joined the team’s punter club.

 The team had a strong gambling culture.
 Members often placed skills-based bets on horses and dogs.

 During his first counselling session, Ben was teary and withdrawn.
-There was concern around Ben’s mental health and he was encouraged to seek support with his GP.
+There was concern around his mental health and he was encouraged to seek support with his GP.

 At Ben’s request, he was supported to contact his bank about setting spending caps on gambling.
 He also discussed relinquishing control of his finances to his partner.

 Ben also blocked himself from being able to access online gambling sites.

 Ben continued to receive counselling for several months until he felt in control of his gambling behaviour.